Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/flywheel-1/test.typ

   )
 )

-To ensure that our flywheel was ready for the Capital Beltway Challenge tournament tomorrow, we tested the flywheel on the _Game Element Acquisition_ and _Handling_ "Purposes of an Outtake" that we identified in our #nb_entry_reference(date: datetime(year: 2023, month: 9, day: 16), type: "identify"), along with testing the speed of the flywheel.
+To ensure that our flywheel was ready for the Capital Beltway Challenge tournament tomorrow, we tested the flywheel on the _Game Element Acquisition_ and _Handling_ "Purposes of an Outtake" that we identified in our #past_nb_entry_reference(date: datetime(year: 2023, month: 9, day: 16), type: "identify"), along with testing the speed of the flywheel.

 = Speed and Acceleration Test
 == Objective